 Releasing a new version

-- Watch the pipeline publish the new version to PyPI
+- The new version is published to PyPI and Github

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size||File type||Python version||Upload date||Hashes|

 |Filename, size dockerma-0.5.6-py2.py3-none-any.whl (10.6 kB)||File type Wheel||Python version py2.py3||Upload date||Hashes View|

 |Filename, size dockerma-0.5.6.tar.gz (15.4 kB)||File type Source||Python version None||Upload date||Hashes View|